LeagueOS/legal/TermsOfUse.md

    1. If you are uploading User Content in any way to the Website, you agree to refrain from sharing content, including music, videos, and other works which you do not have right or authority to share.
 Please be aware that purchasing music through via MP3 or another format generally does not give you the right to broadcast or share that music with others.

    2. We will respond to notices of alleged copyright infringement that comply with applicable law.
-If you believe any materials accessible on or from the Website infringe your copyright, you may request removal of those materials (or access to them) from the Website by submitting written notification to our copyright agent at [email].
+If you believe any materials accessible on or from the Website infringe your copyright, you may request removal of those materials (or access to them) from the Website by submitting written notification to our copyright agent at legal@leagueos.gg.
 The written notice (the “DMCA Notice”) must include substantially the following:

       1. Your physical or electronic signature;